TimSoethout/TimSoethout.github.io/_posts/2020-08-03-Path-Sensitive-Atomic-Commit.md

 Let's first look at an example of such semantically rich models.
 We use [Rebel](https://github.com/cwi-swat/rebel) ([paper](https://dl.acm.org/doi/10.1145/2998407.2998413)), a domain specific language for financial products, based on state machines.
 The concept of leveraging model knowledge is not limited to Rebel.
 Our example:
-A bank account system example consisting of money transfers and accounts with balances, visualized as state charts:
+A bank account system example consisting of money transfers and accounts with balances, which should never go below 0, visualized as state charts:

 ![Rebel State Charts]({{ site.url }}/assets/images/progamming-state-charts.svg)